JiaweiZhuang/old_cloud_GC/README.md

 This tutorial is a proof of concept, aiming to show the capability of GEOS-Chem to run on commercial clouds.

 You will be able to finish a short GEOS-Chem simulation successfully in this tutorial, to get a feeling of cloud computing.
 A more pracitical tutorial for moderate simulations will also be available soon.
-But for long-term, data-intensive simulations, there are much more to discuss.
+However, for long-term, data-intensive simulations, there are much more to discuss.
 See [Future Plans](#future-plans-and-possible-directions) for more information.

 This project is still at is very beginning and any feedback will be appreciated.